-To ensure the safety of the blood supply, people with a risk of exposure to CJD or vCJD aren't eligible to donate blood.
+People with a risk of exposure to DJD or vCJD are not eligible to donate blood.

 This includes people who:

-Scientists are using rodent models of the disease and brain tissue from autopsies in order to identify factors that influence susceptibility to the disease and factors that govern when in life the disease appears.
-Using this knowledge it is hoped that there will be more improved tests to identify CJD and to learn what changes ultimately kill the neurons so that effective treatments can be developed (NIH, 2011).
+Scientists are using rodent models of the disease and brain tissue from autopsies to identify factors that influence susceptibility to the disease and factors that govern when in life the disease appears.
+The knowledge gained from this research will hopefully improve tests to identify CJD and to learn what changes ultimately kill the neurons so that effective treatments can be developed.1

 Creutzfeldt-Jakob disease is one of the cruelest diseases for a family to have to cope with and can affect the young and those in their prime of life.
 Research is vital in overcoming this disease and in knowing just what is occurring in our bodies, how to identify it, prevent it, how to cure it, and stop it from being passed on from generation to generation.

-Researchers and Scientists are conducting biochemical analyses of brain tissue, spinal fluid, blood, serum, and urine to help determining the nature of the transmissible agent or agents causing Creutzfeldt-Jakob disease.
-As the world gets smaller the researcher and scientist has many avenues to investigate.
+Researchers and Scientists are conducting biochemical analyses of brain tissue, spinal fluid, blood, serum, and urine to help to determine the nature of the transmissible agent or agents causing Creutzfeldt-Jakob disease.
+As the world gets smaller, researchers and scientists have many avenues to investigate.
 Sharing knowledge and keeping an open mind to possibilities, outside the box, is a key in successfully finding a cure for this baffling disease.

 This course is applicable for the following professions: